Changissnz/selfinterest/README.md

 hierarchy, especially the cases where command structure is consequence from the specific hierarchy, the assignment of status is a non-null variable in the specifics of wants corresponding to the involved agents.
-Assignment of status could be perceived as zero sum: there is the expected and the actual course of events that serves as the variable for measure of gains and losses.
+Assignment of status could be perceived as zero sum: there is the expected and the actual course of events that serve as two categories of variables for comparative measures into gains and losses.
 The complexity of arrangements surely does not pre-determine the actualizations, but the relativity of status in a connected arrangement of agents is one of those categories of variables often used by one to reason about why their expectations were not met, the class of belief that a different status would have resulted in the satisfaction of those expectations.